k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 Note that if there is a need to mask data before it is loaded to Fabric, the masking Actors can be used in Broadway population flows.

-Another important functionality for systems that need to frequently load data to target DBs is the ability to generate and populate a unique sequence ID: the **MaskingSequence** and the **Sequence** Actors generate a unique sequence ID, based on the provided input arguments.
+Another important functionality provided by Fabric’s Broadway for systems that need to frequently load data to target DBs is the ability to generate and populate a unique sequence ID.
+The sequence creation is done by the **MaskingSequence** and the **Sequence** Actors that generate a unique sequence ID, based on the provided input arguments.

 [Click for more information about the data generation Actors](07a_data_generators_actors.md).